nstclair13/blog/_posts/2016-09-18-AliceThroughTheLookingGlassAWN.md

                                             </figure>
                                             </span></div>

 I was originally hired by Sony to start on this show but was quickly put on Pixels for a couple of short months to help finish it off.
 When I finally joined the crew it was well into production and I had to dive into the deep end.
 This show was by far the biggest one that I've been a part of, at one point there were well over 50 animators working on it at the same time.

-Many of them extremely experienced  The first week we received a training shot for one of the characters which was to gauge our animation skill level, acting ability and allowed us as animators to get a feel for the rigs and character.
+The first week we received a training shot for one of the characters which was to gauge our animation skill level, acting ability and allowed us as animators to get a feel for the rigs and character.
 I only worked on the film for about 6 months and did not get to see it until the end but I really enjoyed the time I was able to spend on it and I learned quite a bit.
 [Troy Saliba]() is an incredibly talented animation director and animator and he required each and everyone one of us to bring our A game every day.

 I hope to have my demo reel from the show up soon; I'll update this post as well as create another when that time comes.